pjdietz/ShamServer/README.md

 // Start up a testing web server.
 $server = new ShamServer($host, $port, $router);

-// A server is now at http://localhost:8080
+// A server is now listening at http://localhost:8080

 // Shut down the web server.
 $server->stop();